benbaggs46/SYSC3110_RISK/README.md

 Once the fortification is complete, PLAYER_B will then begin their turn in the PLACEMENT phase.

 ### Important Design Decisions:
-- Choosing between having one mouseButtonListener or having one mouseListener and one buttonListner.  ...
+- Choosing between having one mouseButtonListener or having one mouseListener and one buttonListner.
+The mouseButtonListener was required to have non-rectangular clickable territories.
+The buttons did not require this functionality, and could be seperated to a seperate listener class that uses the built in features of the Swing library.
 - Choosing what classes not to create JUnit tests for.
 This is because some classes were to be scrapped as they only served the version of the game where the console was required.
-- Adding lines between territories that were connected over oceans. ... ease of use ...
+- Choosing to isolate the game view, model, and controller.
+All communication between the view and controller is done between the BoardView and BoardController classes, and all communication between the controller and model is done between the BoardController and Board classes.
+The BoardView class manages all components of the view, and like wise with the Board class and the model.
+This will make adding new components to any of the 3 areas (view, controller, model) easier, as new classes will only have to be registered with the "main" class of their area.
+- Adding lines between territories that were connected over oceans via the XML map file.
+Designing a board with custom lines is not very difficult for a map maker to implement in the XML file, and would produce better looking results than an algorithm that draws lines between connected territories that are not adjacent.
+Such an algorithm would also require a lot of checking to see if territory polygons are adjacent.
-- Adding onto the XML file to crete the GUI as well as board.
+- Adding onto the XML file to create the GUI as well as board.
 This was done by having our XML file hold the points to create a polygon.
 This allows for custom map designers to have full freedom and not be held typical country shapes.

 ### Roadmap:
 - Add the option to have AI players.